Android 13 introduces the

 permission is available only on

-Android 13 or higher, you should keep any declarations for
+Android 13 and higher, you should keep any declarations for

 ACCESS_FINE_LOCATION

 to provide backward compatibility in your app.
-However, as long as you strongly
+However, as long as your app

 , as shown in the